 #3: Vitamin D3

-The active form of vitamin D3 (calcitriol) penetrates the fatty phospholipid layer of the skin and migrates directly to the nucleus of the cell.
-Here, it binds with vitamin D3 receptors, where it controls many processes including skin health, immunity and skin cell production.
-(6)
+The active form of vitamin D (calcitriol) penetrates the fatty phospholipid layer of the skin and migrates directly to the nucleus of the cell.
+Here, it binds to vitamin D receptors, where it controls many processes including skin health, immunity and skin cell production.
+(10)

-The skin cells naturally die at a rate of about 30-40,000 cells per minute, allowing vitamin D3 to play a vital role in the production of specialized cells called keratinocytes, which are responsible for the production of millions of new healthy skin cells every few minutes.
-These vitamin D3-dependent keratinocytes create the structural framework that supports the skin tone and locks in the moisture the skin needs to stay supple and soft.
-Without the production of keratinocytes in the skin, the skin will dry out, wrinkle, sag and become thin and fragile.
-(6)
+The skin cells naturally die at a rate of about 30-40,000 cells per minute, allowing vitamin D to play a vital role in the production of specialized cells called keratinocytes, which are responsible for the production of millions of new healthy skin cells every few minutes.
+These vitamin D-dependent keratinocytes create the structural framework that supports the skin tone and locks in the moisture the skin needs to stay supple and soft.
+Without the production of keratinocytes in the skin, the skin will dry out, wrinkle, sag and begin to appear thin and fragile.
+(11)

-Humans were designed to get most of their vitamin D3 by getting adequate sun exposure in the summer months.
-UVB radiation from the sun combines with the natural cholesterol on the skin and creates pre-vitamin D on the skin.
+Humans were designed to get most of their vitamin D by getting adequate sun exposure in the summer months.
+UVB radiation from the sun combines with the natural cholesterol on the skin and creates pre-vitamin D in the skin.
 Within about an hour, this pre-vitamin D converts to vitamin D3 or cholecalciferol (the supplemental vitamin D3), where it is transported and stored in the liver.
-When needed, it is shipped to the kidneys, where it is converted into the super active form of vitamin D3 called calcitriol, where it then re-enters the bloodstream as the active form of vitamin D3 to be used throughout the body.
+When needed, it is shipped to the kidneys, where it is converted into the super active form of vitamin D called calcitriol, where it then re-enters the bloodstream as the active form of vitamin D to be used throughout the body.

-The skin is the last tissue of the body to receive the circulating vitamin D, which is why it is so important to supplement during the winter months when vitamin D3 levels are usually at their lowest.
-This is even more important as we age, because the skin slowly loses its ability to convert the UVB rays to pre-vitamin D in the elderly.
-For optimal vitamin D function, it is suggested to keep serum vitamin D3 levels at or above 80mg/mL.
-(12)
+The skin is the last tissue of the body to receive the circulating vitamin D, which is why it is so important to supplement during the winter months when vitamin D levels are usually at their lowest.
+This is even more important as we age, as the skin slowly loses its ability to convert the UVB rays to pre-vitamin D. For optimal vitamin D function, it is suggested to keep serum vitamin D3 levels at or above 80ng/mL.
+(10, 11)

-New research on has shown that the topical application of vitamin D3 on the skin increases the proliferation of peptides on the skin’s surface that defend against daily microbial assault and reduce the appearance of prematurely aging skin.
-(8) Since the skin is the last to receive the needed vitamin D, consider skin care products that contain vitamin D, or add a few drops of our Liquid Sun Vitamin D serum to your favorite skin care product.
+New research has shown that the topical application of vitamin D increases the proliferation of peptides on the skin’s surface that defend against daily microbial assault and reduce the appearance of prematurely aging skin.
+(13) Since the skin is the last to receive the much-needed vitamin D, consider skincare products that contain vitamin D, or add a few drops of our Liquid Sun Vitamin D serum to your favorite skincare product.